sdonovan001/linear-regression-auto-ml/local-serving/README.md

 # Model Serving (Locally)
-While leveraging AutoML enables you to train a model without writing code, it seems wrong that the model I paied Google to produce for me is now subject to vendor lock in when it comes time to serve my model.
+While leveraging AutoML enables you to train a model without writing code, it seems wrong that the model I paid Google to produce for me is now subject to vendor lock in when it comes time to serve my model.
 This should be my intellectual property that I can do with as I please.
 Well... it is... and you can!

 <kbd>